 Cilantro doesn't keep fresh for long.
 Don't wash it until you are ready to use it or it will degrade swiftly.
 To keep it fresh for up to a week, place the stems in a glass of water and cover the top loosely with a plastic bag.
 Keep the cilantro cool by storing it in the refrigerator.
 Then you can cut off the leaves as needed.

+You can freeze cilantro if you blanch it first to deactivate the enzymes that will decompose it.
+Dip a clean bunch of cilantro into boiling water just until it wilts, then plunge it into a bowl of ice water.
 Pat the blanched cilantro dry.
 Strip the leaves off the stems and transfer to freezer bags and freeze.
-Tip: spread the leaves thinly in the bags and store flat.
-This will enable you to break off just what you need when you want to use some -- but not all -- of a bag of frozen herbs.
+Spread the leaves thinly in the bags and store flat.
+This will enable you to break off just what you need when you want to use some of a bag of frozen herbs.

 Pour or spoon your oil or pesto into freezer bags.
 Put in just enough to cover the surface of the bag when it is horizontal.
 Freeze flat (horizontal).
 What you'll end up with is a pesto "pancake" from which you can break off just what you need.